 We foster a queer‐affirming network.
 When we gather, we do so with the intention of freeing ourselves from the tight grip of heteronormative thinking, or rather, the belief that all in the world are heterosexual (unless s/he or they disclose otherwise).

 Remember, these are not accusations by outsiders—they are word-for-word declarations made directly by the group.
 I heard two of the three founders of Black Lives Matter openly declare that they are “trained Marxists.”
+[As of July 2022, the video I referenced is no longer available on YouTube.
+This article quotes the comments made in the video.]
 If you don’t know history, read up on Marxism and ask yourself how much good it has done and how much evil, and whether it has upheld human rights or horribly violated them.
 I traveled in the former Soviet Union in 1990, bringing in Bibles and talking with many Christians about Marxism.
 Trust me, they hated it.

 In an article on the BLM website they also affirm their pro-abortion stance: